 Sarah L. Carter's Funeral Home Southside is serving the family.

-To send flowers to Kelley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kelley Jean Bryant, please visit our floral store.